Roger Federer and Novak Djokovic played each other 50 times on the ATP tour, with Novak leading their H2H 27 – 23.

 Did Federer and Djokovic ever play doubles together?

-Yes, they played doubles together for the Europe team in the 2018 Laver Cup.
-Roger and Novak lost to Kevin Anderson and Jack Sock (7-6, 3-6,6-10) in the doubles match on day 1 of the 2018 event.
+Yes, they played doubles together for Team Europe at the Laver Cup in 2018.
+Roger and Novak lost to Kevin Anderson and Jack Sock (7-6, 3-6, 6-10) in the doubles match on day 1 of the 2018 event.
 However, Team Europe went on to win the 2018 Laver Cup 13-8.

 Are Djokovic and Federer friends off the court?